jemin555/DOTWEB3.0Apps/README.md

 # JDollarApps
 =============

-J$Apps is focused on new type of mobile Apps Like JTUBE,etc which is developed
+J$Apps is focused on new type of WALLET Apps Like JTUBE,etc which is developed

-in JDollar(JWEB) Technology at year 2018 by wilmix jemin j.
+in  DOTWEB3.0 Technology at year 2018 by wilmix jemin j.

-J$APPS   is   focused  on  RemoteWebapplication-type2  with MobileApps.
+J$APPS   is   focused  on  RemoteWebapplication-type2  with WALLETAPPS.

-J$APPS  MobileApps Projects  are
+J$APPS  WALLETAPPS Projects  are

 a) JTUBE
 b) JTRAFFIC